Pictures of complete positivity in arbitrary dimension: Abstract

 \section{Abstract}

 Two fundamental contributions to categorical quantum mechanics are presented.
-First, we generalize the CP-construction, that turns any dagger compact category into one with completely positive maps, to arbitrary dimension.
+First, we generalize the CPM--construction, that turns any dagger compact category into one with completely positive maps, to arbitrary dimension.
 Second, we axiomatize when a given category is the result of this construction.